smccou/CAN_N_footprint/README.md

 # CAN_N_footprint
-R script for estimating Canada's national and provincial total and percapita N footprints
+R script for estimating Canada's national and provincial total and per capita N footprints